Pitithat-pu/cfdnakit/README.md

 install_github("Pitithat-pu/cfdnakit") ### install cfDNAKit
 ```
 The installation should work fine without non-zero exit status.

+## Usage
+Please follow this [RMarkdown](https://github.com/Pitithat-pu/cfdnakit/blob/main/inst/rmd/demonstration_markdown.pdf) document on how to use this package.

 ## Contact
 If you have any questions or feedback, please contact us at:\
 Email: p.puranachot@dkfz-heidelberg.de; b.brors@dkfz-heidelberg.de